Does GenAI Make Usability Testing Obsolete?: Related Work

 \subsubsection{User Feedback Analysis}

-Research has shown that, for many developers, App Store reviews are a primary source of user feedback \cite{Hassan:EMSE:2018, pagano2013user}.
-These reviews enable gathering issues including on usability and help developers improve their apps, enabling user-driven quality assessment \cite{Maalej:Software:2016}.
-Users also report issues in other feedback channels too as social media and product forums.
-Nayebi and Cho \cite{nayebi2018app}, e.g., revealed that more than 12\% of bug reports were discovered on Twitter now called “X”.
-Thus, monitoring and processing feedback looking for usability related reports is an active field of research that received a boost with the availability of recent LLMs \cite{Wei:ICTAI:2023}.
+Research has shown that, for many developers, App Store reviews represent a primary source of user feedback \cite{Hassan:EMSE:2018, pagano2013user}.
+These reviews enable gathering issues (including on usability) and help developers improve their apps, enabling user-driven quality assessment \cite{Maalej:Software:2016}.
+Users also report issues in other feedback channels too as social media \cite{Martens:RE:19} and product forums \cite{Tizard:RE:2019}.
+Thus, monitoring and processing feedback looking for usability related reports is an active research field that has received a strong boost with the availability of recent LLMs \cite{Maalej:NLP4RE:2025, Wei:ICTAI:2023}.
 While certainly an important complementary source for monitoring usability issues, actual user priorities, and novel ideas, user feedback analytics also requires releasing the app and having a significant user base---whereas UX-LLM can be used during the development as it simulates common (user) knowledge coded in foundation models.
 UX-LLM is also beneficial for less popular apps, which do not have enough users for a meaningful analysis \cite{pagano2013user}.
-Feedback analytics also requires manual tuning and interpretation to extract more valuable insights \cite{zhi2019exploratory, fu2016tuning}.
-Feedback can vary greatly in quality with up to 75\% of app store reviews consist of praise rather than constructive feedback \cite{pagano2013user, Martens:RE:19}.
+Moreover, feedback analytics requires manual tuning and interpretation to extract more valuable insights \cite{zhi2019exploratory, fu2016tuning, Maalej:NLP4RE:2025}.
+Feedback can vary greatly in quality \cite{Maalej:NLP4RE:2025} with up to 75\% of app store reviews consist of praise rather than constructive feedback \cite{pagano2013user, Martens:RE:19}.